Sphinx Pushups, are they effective?

-Sphinx Pushups are an advanced Pushup variation that focuses more on the triceps.
+Sphinx Pushups are an advanced Pushup variation that focuses more on the triceps when compared to a normal Pushup.
 So if you’re looking for new ways to target those triceps, then Sphinx Pushups are the perfect exercise for you.

 What muscles do Sphinx Pushups target?

 This Pushup variation is similar to the standard Pushup, as the main movers of this exercise will be the chest, shoulders, and triceps, however, the main difference is that the Sphinx Pushups shift even more of the focus to your triceps.You will also be required to engage your core, quads, and glutes in order to keep your body in a rigid and straight line throughout this movement.